casimir-one/frontend/README.md

 # Casimir

-**Casimir** — is a low-code constructor (framework) for building Portals in the DEIP ecosystem.
+**Casimir** — is a low-code constructor (framework) for building Portals in the Casimir ecosystem.
-With Casimir, you can quickly build a front-end application to connect to the server-side of the DEIP infrastructure.
+With Casimir, you can quickly build a front-end application to connect to the server-side of the Casimir infrastructure.
 The modular structure formed the basis of Casimir’s development.
 This implementation allows connecting to the portal only required functionality without redundant code.

-#### The DEIP Modules repository consists of 2 main areas:
+#### The Casimir Modules repository consists of 2 main areas
 * Common — a set of self-sufficient and independent packages, utilities, plugins, components that can be used outside the Casimir ecosystem
-* Casimir — a low-code constructor for building Portals in the DEIP ecosystem
+* Casimir — a low-code constructor for building Portals in the Casimir ecosystem

 #### Casimir, in turn, consists of several types of entities:
 * platform — a set of self-sufficient and independent utilities and components that can be used in different areas of the low-code constructor